foundryvtt/pf2e/CONTRIBUTING.md

 * Run `npm run build:dev` to keep the pf2e system in your Foundry User Data Folder up to date with any coding changes you make in your dev environment.

+* To update compendium datafiles, run `npm run extractPack ${compendium db filename}` after editing the item directly in the built world's compendium, rather than editing the json files directly.

 ## How to Help

 As a project, we are using a modified gitlab flow, with a development branch (master) for development and a release branch (release) that contains one commit per release.
 If you want to make improvements to the project, you can ask to be added to the project or make a fork of the project in gitlab.
 Then push your branch to gitlab and open a merge request for your branch to our development branch.
 After being reviewed it can be merged into the project by one of the project maintainers.